 Cognitive Behavioral Therapy

-Cognitive behavioral therapies are performed by resident or on-call psychologists or counselors.
+Cognitive-behavioral therapies are performed by the resident or on-call psychologists or counselors.

 Multidimensional Family Therapy